ecklein/ecklein/README.md

 Hello!
 I'm @ecklein and I have a background in computer science and applied mathematics.
 I have previous work experience within finance working as a quantitative researcher across different asset classes.

   - 🔭 I’m currently working on quantitative modeling.
-  - 🌱 I’m currently learning; Rust, AI, and HPC.
+  - 🌱 I’m currently learning; Rust, ML, and HPC.

 <h3 align="left">Connect with me:</h3>